Online Robust and Adaptive Learning from Data Streams: Experiments

-We compared the performance of SRA with those of the rival algorithms.
-We chose the following algorithms for comparison: \begin{itemize} \item {\bf SDEM } \citep{Yamanishi2004}: an online learning algorithm based on GMM.
-SDEM sequentially updates parameters and adapts to non-stationary changes with the discounting parameter. \item {\bf iEM} \citep{Neal1999}: an EM algorithm in an incremental scheme.
-As is pointed out in \citep{Yamanishi2004}, iEM is thought of as a version of SDEM, where the discounting parameter is set to $r=1/t$ at time $t$ when a fresh sample is drawn at each time. \item {\bf sEM} \citep{Cappe2009}: a stochastic (online) EM algorithm. sEM updates the sufficient statistics in an SA scheme. \end{itemize} SDEM \citep{Yamanishi2004} and sEM \citep{Cappe2009} have the discounting parameter $r$ to adapt to new data.
-We chose $r_{\mathrm{SDEM}} \in \{ 0.0001$, $0.001$, $0.005$, $0.01 \}$ and $r_{\mathrm{sEM}} \in \{ 0.001$, $0.003$, $0.005 \}$.
-We set the parameters of SRA to $(\gamma$, $\beta$, $M$, $\rho)= (3$, $0.1$, $5$, $0.0116)$, that is, the best combination in the previous experiment.
-Then, we evaluated $S_{\mathrm{eval}}$, the MSE between $t=500$ and $t=999$ as before.
-As a result, the discounting parameters were selected as $r_{\mathrm{SDEM}}=0.01$ and $r_{\mathrm{sEM}} = 0.005$ for SDEM and sEM, respectively.
-We generated data streams using Equation~\eqref{eq:data_generation_synthetic_dataset} for 10 times with $\alpha=0.99$ and $U=20$.
-Table~\ref{table:result_comparison_for_synthetic_dataset} shows the average MSEs $S_{\mathrm{bc}}$, $S_{\mathrm{ac}}$, and $S_{\mathrm{tot}}$ for each algorithm.
-SRA was superior to other algorithms. for the time periods after the change point and before it.
-This result indicates that SRA is more equipped with both the robustness and adaptivity compared to other algorithms.
+We compared the performance of SRA with those of rival algorithms.
+We chose the following algorithms for comparison: \begin{itemize} \item \textbf{SDEM}~\citep{Yamanishi2004}: an online learning algorithm based on GMM.
+SDEM sequentially updates parameters and adapts to non-stationary changes with the discounting parameter. \item \textbf{iEM}~\citep{Neal1999}: an EM algorithm in an incremental scheme.
+As is pointed out in \citep{Yamanishi2004}, iEM is thought of as a version of SDEM, where the discounting parameter is set to $r=1/t$ at time $t$ with a fresh sample drawn each time. \item \textbf{sEM}~\citep{Cappe2009}: a stochastic~(online)~EM algorithm. sEM updates sufficient statistics in an SA scheme.